dentemple/nepa.js/CONTRIBUTING.md

 - [Link to this project's Issues section.](https://github.com/nepajs/nepa-tech-website/issues)
 - Feel free to provide comments or triage on any existing issues!

+## Add more tests (unit, integration, e2e, etc....)

+This project uses [`jest`] (https://facebook.github.io/jest/) and [`enzyme`](https://github.com/airbnb/enzyme) for testing.

+This project uses a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) pipeline; therefore, tests are the lifeblood to ensure that bugs don't fall through the cracks.

 ## Work on an Issue

 1 - [Find an issue](https://github.com/nepajs/nepa-tech-website/issues) that needs assistance